Why Swimming Pool Temperature Matters

 how to prevent scale in pool heaters

 On the opposite side of the temperature spectrum, we have scale-forming problems.
-The higher the temperature, the more likely calcium carbonate is to fall out of solution as carbonate scale.
-This is why you first see scale in a warm spa, or on the sunny tile line, or spillway.
-Calcium will always precipitate in the hottest places first.
+The higher the temperature, the more likely calcium carbonate will fall out of solution as carbonate scale.
+This is why you first see scale in a warm spa, on the sunny tile line, or spillway.
+Calcium carbonate tends to precipitate in the hottest places first.
 The higher the temperature, the higher the LSI.
 So water temperature determines where carbonate scale will form first.

 Calcium Flakes

-If you have a saltwater pool, your salt chlorine generator will scale before you ever see scale in the pool itself.
-The consequences of this are what we call "snowflaking" (see photo).
+If you have a saltwater pool, your salt chlorine generator will scale before you see it in the pool itself.
+The consequences of this are what we call calcium flakes, or snowflaking (see photo).
 White chunks of calcium carbonate flake off the salt cell and blow into the pool through the return inlets.
 This is a very common LSI violation.
 Temperature is one of the factors that cause saltwater calcium flaking.
 Salt cells have very high pH inside, as well as heat caused by electrolysis.

 why salt cells form calcium flakes

 Similarly, heat exchangers will scale too.
 Again, because of the high temperature.
 LSI violations occur locally, not everywhere in the pool system at once.
-So carbonate scale will precipitate wherever there is an LSI violation.
+So carbonate scale will likely precipitate wherever there is a purple LSI violation.4

 Conclusion